 Spray-on surface treatments obviously do not last forever, but they can help dampen noise for several hundred to several thousand miles depending on how much the brakes are used.
 Pad manufacturers say rotor treatments should not be necessary as long as rotors are properly refinished, the pads are mounted securely, shimmed and there is no excessive wear or looseness in the calipers.
 Even so, those who use the spray-on treatments say it does not hurt anything and it eliminates brake noise complaints.

 Composite rotors require special care when resurfacing because they lack the rigidity of cast rotors.
-The rotor needs to be supported by large bell caps or adapters, otherwise it may flex leaving tool chatter marks on the surface.
+The rotor must be supported by large bell caps or adapters, otherwise it may flex leaving tool chatter marks on the surface.
 The other alternative is to use an on-car lathe to resurface composite rotors.

-If your lathe has a fixed spindle speed (100 to 150 rpm), but adjustable crossfeed, a single cut crossfeed rate of about .003 in. to .005 in. per revolution should give good results.
+If the lathe has a fixed spindle speed (100 to 150 rpm), but adjustable crossfeed, a single cut crossfeed rate of about .003 in. to .005 in. per revolution should give good results.
 If the rotor needs two or more cuts, the depth of the first cut can be as much as .010 in. at a crossfeed rate of up to .010 inch.
 But the final cut should be limited to .002 to .004 inch in depth at a feed rate of no more than .002 in. per revolution.

 On lathes with adjustable spindle speeds, the spindle speed should be slowed down for larger rotors.
 One manufacturer suggested the following speeds: for 10-inch and smaller rotors, use 170 rpm; for 11- to 16-inch rotors, use 100 rpm; for 17-inch or larger rotors, use 60 rpm.